 Continuing with the theme of getting to know your customers, it’s important to note that for everyone to go home happy, people need to get exactly what they want.
 The lion in the Wizard of Oz story did not come for a heart.
 The Tin Man craved the heart and was very happy to get it.
 One size does not fit all.
 Customers’ satisfaction depends on personalization.
 Whether you have integrated different types of VoIP software to provide support or have created different content for messages, an individual approach will simplify things a lot.

 Here are some statistics to consider.
 Over 70 percent of consumers feel frustrated when a shopping experience is impersonal.
 More importantly for online businesses, 74 percent of customers feel frustrated when website content is not personalized.
 Finally, 90 percent of U.S. consumers find marketing personalization very or somewhat appealing.
 Customer experience expert, Blake Morgan, who collected these statistics on personalization says that “companies that don’t prioritize creating a tailored experience run the risk of getting left behind.”

 Personalization is crucial, especially in an online environment, where business is already impersonal in the traditional way.
 Companies must strive to be memorable in customers’ minds.
 Expectations are high.
 Personalization fulfills the need humans have to feel special, something they crave on a deep, psychological level.
 There are different ways to personalize service for customers.
 For example, listening with empathy when they reach out or surprising them with gifts.
-Or, another example, employing perfect packaging techniques.
+Or, another example, employing perfect packaging techniques or even including custom QR codes in your packaging that link to promotional offers or specific discount coupons.
 Whatever way you choose - and you should choose as many as you can - personalize, personalize, personalize.